Managing Liquor Store Impacts

-- Identifying the impacts associated with liquor stores, including any that may be related to health, crime and social disorder
+- Identify the impacts associated with liquor stores, including any that may be related to health, crime and social disorder

 - Gather information on best practices, and the experience and policies of other municipalities in managing these impacts

 - Evaluate how neighbourhood-level conditions, such as variations in population density and how people travel, influence the impact that liquor stores have on communities

-- Conducting an assessment of the effectiveness of the City’s existing liquor store policies and regulations, as well as policies outside of the City’s jurisdiction
+- Conduct an assessment of the effectiveness of the City’s existing liquor store policies and regulations, as well as policies outside of the City’s jurisdiction

 - Explore changes to the separation distances required between liquor stores